First of all – welcome to my site!

 History of New Age Stars Radio

 New Age Stars Radio, through Live365.com, came online in December 2008.
 The channel quickly got over 10.000 registered users and was one of the top 100 channel on the network.
-In January 2016 Live365.com went out of business.
-Now we have a partnership with Streamlicensing.com and are streaming New Age Stars from our own servers.
+In January 2016 Live365.com went out of business, but luckily a new management came along in early 2017.
+Now we both have a Live365 stream for US listeners, and a SOCAN licensed stream for international listeners.
 The channel also lives on as a highly popular playlist on Spotify and as a podcast on Mixcloud.

 The “What is New Age music” question

 A recurring question when you work with this music genre is what to call it.
 Is New Age music really the right description?
 Or are zone music, progressive electronic, contemporary instrumental, world fusion, nu ambient, electronic pop or simply chill better words to describe it?
 It is hard to say.
 The “problem” with New Age music is the quasi-religious aspects, since there is no obvious connection between this genre and the spiritual New Age movement.